marskar/BIOF309_Fall2017/03_git/README.md

 We will use git and GitHub throughout the course.
 This homework is due before class 3.

+Additionally, sometime before the 2nd to last class, a.k.a.
+Week 14 (2017-12-11), you must submit a pull request to a classmate's Final Project repo on GitHub.
+This pull request will be graded.
+Make sure it is well-documented, non-trivial and constructive!

+Furthermore, if you find any mistakes in the course materials.
+Please submit a pull request!
+We will consider giving extra credit on a case-by-case basis.

 ## Next week

 Next week, we will focus on Lists.
 We will also discuss Sets and Tuples.
-We will try to make sure that there is no confusion between these three data types in Python.
+These, along with Dictionaries, are called Data Structures.
+We cover Dictionaries in Week 10 (2017-11-13).
+We will try to make sure that there is no confusion between these four data types in Python.